jacobdavie7/hbot/README.md

-lax      lax home use - Allow all Out" lax_in   lax home use with inbound - Allow all Out, AND accept ssh and ping IN" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)" secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS over 53 will NOT work"
+lax      lax home use - Allow all Out" lax_in   lax home use with inbound - Allow all Out, AND accept ssh and ping IN" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)"

 web      web server use"
 backup   backup server use"